oroinc/crm/Resources/doc/reference/javascript_widgets.md

 **Rendered As**

 Clickable control with filter value hint.
-When control is clicked a combobox with available values is displayed.
+When control is clicked a combobox with context search field and available values is displayed.

 **Parent**